 This module gives students the chance to work as active and independent scholars, rather than responding to the requirements of a taught module.
 Having designed their own cross-disciplinary research project during their second year, and researched the primary materials needed during the summer between their second and third years, they now organise and reflect on the material they have gathered, plan the structure of their arguments and interpretations, draft a chapter and outline to submit for feedback, and then write and submit their 10,000-word dissertation.
 This work will spread across the whole academic year.
-Full details about the various stages of the process, the tasks to be completed, and the relevant deadlines, are provided in the departmental Dissertation Handbook which can be found on the student intranet.
+Full details about the various stages of the process, the tasks to be completed, and the relevant deadlines, are provided on the Dissertation VLE.
 This guide deals with Bridge Dissertations as well as dissertations, and also provides much advice and information to help and support students as they work on their dissertations.

 Students who complete this module successfully will: